Sage2dope/dot/README.md

 #  💻 Frontend Setup Instructions

-1. Open a new terminal and us the following code to navigate to the frontend directory
+1. Open a new terminal and use the following code to navigate to the frontend directory
 ```bash
 cd frontend
 ```